StefFrustagli/sfrustagli-freelance-journalist/README.md

 * As a publication commissioning editor, I expect to gain an overview of Stefania's writing style and the publications she has contributed to.
 She has pitched me an article idea, and I have to decide whether to accept it and commission a piece.
 * As a freelance journalist myself, I'm interested in reading more about some of the other journalists' activities
 * As a reader, I'm interested in Stefania's articles and keen to learn more about her writing activity.

+## Strategy & Scope

+My intention was to design a simple and minimalistic website, with essential information easily accessible.

+Providing a showcase of my work to editors was my primary goal.
+Considering their busy schedules, I made the 'Selected writings' section the site homepage.
+Also, to attract visitors' attention, I wanted the hero image to be the largest part of the page.
+I added a few lines from my articles as a teaser, and used a bright colour palette to make the page visually appealing.